ymherklotz/NoteReader/README.md

 ##How it works##

-first measures the intensities of the note line in black and white seen below:
+First measures the intensities of the note line in black and white seen below:

 __Horizontally__
 ![alt tag](https://github.com/zedarider/NoteReader/blob/master/program_files/cut_hist_horiz.jpg)